CAST-Extend/com.castsoftware.uc.imsdc/README.md

 ## Cases covered by this extension

+The following cases are covered by the extension :
+- creation of objects for IMS/DC programs / transactions and MFS screens
-- links from IMS Programs to PSB's
+- creation of links from IMS Programs to PSB's
-- links from IMS Program to Cobol Program
+- creation of links from IMS Program to Cobol Program
-- links from IMS Transactions to IMS Programs
+- creation of links from IMS Transactions to IMS Programs
-- links from MFS MID's to IMS Transactions
+- creation of links from MFS MID's to IMS Transactions
-- link between the PSB used in transactional mode and his PCBs.
+- creation of links between the PSB used in transactional mode and his PCBs.

 ## Sample transactions IMSDC end to end graphical view
 ![Sample transaction IMSDC end to end graphical view](/imsdc_transaction6_PGU_page_Workaround.jpg)